axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 * **Device Identifier:** See above.
 Used to identify the device when fetching a remote configuration.
 * **Server URL:** The server the device will talk to.
 On change you should reload the app.
-* **Synchronize connection settings:** See above.
 * **Managed course areas:** The user is able to logon to the configured course areas.
 * **Results recipient:** When active, the race's results (photos) will be sent to this mail.

 ### Racing Procedure

 * **Overwrite Racing Procedure**: Selecting this option will let the app preselect your overwrite racing procedure regardless of the regatta's configuration and the history of the race's procedures.
 * Configuration of procedure: Each racing procedure has some options to be configured.
-Keep in mind that changing these settings will have an effect on _new_ racing procedures (ongoing race with no change in their racing procedure will keep the old settings!)
+Keep in mind that changing these options will have an effect on _new_ racing procedures (ongoing race with no change in their racing procedure will keep the old settings!)

 ### Course Designer

 * **Overwrite Course Designer**: See overwrite of racing procedure.
 * Configuration of designers: Each designer has some options to be configured.

+## Configuration of regattas

+For races attached to a regatta (i.e. RegattaLeaderboard) you are able to configure certain options _per-regatta_.

+In the **Regatta** tab of the AdminConsole select click on the **Edit **action of the regatta to be configured.
+You are able to configure the following options:

+* **Regatta's default racing procedure:** the app will preselect the chosen racing procedure for all races of this regatta. _This option will have no effect when **Overwrite Racing Procedure** is set in the device's configuration_.
+* **Regatta's default course designer:** the app will preselect the chosen course designer for all races of this regatta.
+This option will have no effect when **Overwrite Course Designer** is set in the device's configuration.
+* **Set racing procedure configuration:** When checked enables you to configure the default racing procedure of this regatta. _This option will have no effect when **Overwrite racing procedure configuration** is set for the device's **remote** configuration_.